 As noted in the Draft Report, the retired annuitant hired as the District Representative was previously employed as the District's General Manager but retired from this position on July 5, 2011.
-This critical position was immediately filled by the current General Manager, for effective July 19, 2011.
-The delay between the former General Manager's retirement and the commencement of for the delay between the former General Manager.
+This critical position was immediately filled by the current General Manager, effective July 19, 2011.
+The delay between the former General Manager's retirement and the commencement of tenure was solely attributed to routine steps that were necessary in order for to be cleared to serve as General Manager.
 Thus, it is not accurate to conclude that the District Representative continued to serve in the role of General Manager nor that he continued to perform the duties of the General Manager even after his retirement.
 As indicated in the document enclosed as Attachment C, the job description for the position of General Manager is as follows: